wragge/dfat-documents-web/_volumes/volume-1-1937-38/164-lt-col-w-r-hodgson-secretary-of-department-of-external-affairs-to-mr-f-strahan-secretary-of-prime-minister-s-department.md

 ---
+doc_date: '1938-03-25'
+doc_num: 164
+doc_order: 163
+naa_refs:
+- naa_barcode: 176555
+  naa_control_symbol: GREA 8 PART 2
+  naa_series: A981
+  reference: '[AA : A981, GREAT BRITAIN 8B, ii]'
-title: "164 Lt Col W. R. Hodgson, Secretary of Department of External Affairs, to Mr F. Strahan, Secretary of Prime Minister's Department"
+title: Lt Col W. R. Hodgson, Secretary of Department of External Affairs, to Mr F.
-volume: "Volume 1: 1937-38"
-doc_id: 163
+  Strahan, Secretary of Prime Minister's Department
+vol_full_title: 'Volume 1: 1937–1938'
 vol_id: 1
-doc_date: 1938-03-25
+vol_title: 'Volume 1: 1937-38'
 ---

-# 164 Lt Col W. R. Hodgson, Secretary of Department of External Affairs, to Mr F. Strahan, Secretary of Prime Minister's Department

-## Memorandum 25 March 1938,
+Memorandum 25 March 1938,

 I would invite the attention of the Prime Minister [1] and yourself to Circular Telegram B.73, Part 2 [2], in which it says the existing obligations of the British Government in connection with a possible attack on Czechoslovakia are comprised in (1) and (2).
 The latter (2) reads 'Their obligations as a signatory of the Treaty of Locarno as re-affirmed by the arrangement drawn up in London on 19th March, 1936.'